Saving Lives in Jackson since 1882

 Community + the Jackson Fire Department

 We invite businesses, groups, and individuals to be a part of our mission to enhance public safety in Jackson, Tennessee.
 Our community efforts include programs such as Community Connect, hands-only CPR training, a Ride-Along program, and a Smoke Detector installation service.
-To stay updated on upcoming events, press releases, and public safety information, visit our Facebook page.

 Connect Your Business